The Crusher (album)

-The Crusher is the third full-length studio album by Swedish death metal band Amon Amarth.
+The Crusher is the third studio album by Swedish melodic death metal band Amon Amarth.
 It was released on 8 May 2001, through Metal Blade Records and Sony Music.
 The album was also released on the Double LP and Picture LP versions on 29 June 2007, which were hand-counted and limited to only 500 copies.
 A deluxe edition was released in 2009 that featured the album remastered by Jens Bogren, and a bonus CD of the original album played live in its entirety in Bochum, Germany.